 The first law to address domestic violence specifically was the Domestic Protection Act 1982.
-It provided for non-violence and non-molestation orders, to be made on application to the district or family court.
+This provided for non-violence and non-molestation orders, to be made on application to the district or family court.

-The non-molestation order prevented a separated partner from stalking and from entering the applicant’s property.
-However it ceased to apply if the couple began living together again.
+The non-molestation order prevented a separated partner from stalking the applicant or entering their property.
+It ceased to apply if the couple began living together again.

 In addition, occupation and tenancy orders were available to enable the applicant to keep living in a previously shared home.
 A 1986 amendment introduced mandatory stopping-violence programmes for perpetrators of intimate partner violence.

-Police adopted a more assertive approach to domestic violence incidents in 1987 after trialling this in Hamilton.
+Police adopted a more assertive approach to domestic violence incidents in 1987 after a trial in Hamilton.
 Recognising the risk of retribution faced by women with violent partners, they decided to arrest offenders if an assault was detected, rather than waiting for the victim to make a complaint.
 They also began referring victims to Women’s Refuge for immediate support.

 A study of continued breaches of orders in 1992 found that the police pro-arrest policy was poorly implemented, that offenders often received very light sentences, and that intimidation and harassment were often not seen as sufficient reasons for granting orders.
 Many of the study’s recommendations were incorporated in the Domestic Violence Act 1995.